Vitamin B6 (Pyridoxine) Rich Foods & Recipes

 Vitamin B6-Rich Recipes

 • Helps with the metabolism of amino acids: Vitamin B6 is involved in the metabolism of amino acids, which are the building blocks of proteins.
-It helps to break down amino acids and convert them into other substances that the body can use.
+It helps break down amino acids and convert them into other substances the body can use.

 • May reduce the risk of certain health conditions: Studies have suggested that vitamin B6 may help to reduce the risk of heart disease, cognitive decline, and some types of cancer.